floookay/barnacle/readme.md

 This keyboard is powered by QMK: <https://github.com/floookay/qmk_firmware/tree/barnacle/keyboards/barnacle> (not yet in main branch)

+I also uploaded a firmware for vial as well as the json in the firmware folder.

 ## bom and assembly

 For the bill of materials and assembly instructions see [here](./build_guide.md).